Jeoff123/Teachers-Substituiton-Creator/README.md

-# <h1 align="center"> Time Table Manager
+# Time Table Manager

-Teachers Substitution Creator is a PyQt5-based application designed to manage teacher schedules and efficiently generate substitution timetables.
-This project aims to streamline the process of handling teacher absences and ensuring smooth school operations.
+**Teachers Substitution Creator** is a PyQt5-based application designed to manage teacher schedules and efficiently generate substitution timetables.
+This project aims to streamline handling teacher absences and ensure smooth school operations.

 ## Features